niraljshah/niraljshah.github.io/_pages/about.md

 Here are some of the things I’m up to these days:

 * I am developing my own [library](https://github.com/niraljshah/SupervisedLearningOverview) in Python to deliver a quick overview of the performances of major supervised learning methods in one go.
-Check it out ``pip install BasicAnalysis``
+Check it out ``pip install basicanalysis``

 * Another interesting task I am doing currently is to develop a [Stock Price Analyzer](https://github.com/niraljshah/Stock-Sentiment-Algorithm-for-Trading) using sentiment analysis on news articles.
 Yes, in real-time.